CalebMueller-UH/CalebMueller-UH.github.io/essays/asking_for_help.md

   - Dumb Questions
 ---

-Isaac Newton's famous quote, "If I have seen a little further, it is by standing on the shoulders of Giants," highlights the importance of building upon the knowledge of those who have come before us.
-The collective contributions of experts in their field have propelled humanity to new heights, expanding the realm of possibility and shaping the world we know today.
-However, with the proliferation of so much information, technical knowledge has grown unprecedentedly, making it increasingly more work to navigate and access the information we need.
+Isaac Newton's famous quote, "If I have seen a little further, it is by standing on the shoulders of Giants," highlights the significance of building upon the knowledge of those who have come before us, as their collective contributions have propelled humanity to new heights, shaping the world we know today.
+However, with the sheer amount of information available, navigating and accessing the technical knowledge we need has become a daunting task.

 <img width="500" class="float-end pe-4" src="/img/essayPics/ironGiant.jpg" alt="Standing on the shoulders of giants">

-This is where technical forums like Stack Overflow, Quora, and Github have proven invaluable assets.
-These online communities serve as a platform for experts and enthusiasts to share their knowledge and collaborate, making it easier for people to access the information they need.
-By leveraging these experts' collective wisdom, individuals can better understand complex concepts, troubleshoot problems, and develop new ideas.However, these forums' effectiveness depends heavily on how a question is asked.
-Asking good questions leads to better answers by not only providing sufficient accompanying information required to provide a good answer but also by motivating those with the relevant knowledge to do so.
+Enter technical forums like Stack Overflow, Quora, and Github.
+These online communities serve as a hub for experts and enthusiasts to collaborate and share their knowledge, making it easier for individuals to access the information they seek.
+By tapping into the collective wisdom of these experts, individuals can better understand complex concepts, troubleshoot problems, and develop new ideas.
+However, the effectiveness of these forums relies heavily on the quality of the questions being asked.
+Asking well-constructed questions provides the necessary information for a good answer and motivates those with relevant expertise to contribute.

-In the essay ["How to ask questions the smart way"](https://www.catb.org/esr/faqs/smart-questions.html), Eric Raymond lays out several considerations and guidelines for asking good questions, and this advice is honestly universal.
+In the essay ["How to ask questions the smart way"](https://www.catb.org/esr/faqs/smart-questions.html), Eric Raymond provides valuable insights and guidelines for asking effective questions.
+This advice is not limited to a specific field or discipline and is universally applicable.

 ## What Makes a Good Question?
-As Raymond points out, a well-crafted question communicates the problem clearly and shows that the person asking the question has made an effort to research and understand the issue.
-Doing so saves time for the person answering the question and demonstrates that the person is genuinely interested in learning and solving the problem.
+As Eric Raymond suggests, a well-crafted question communicates the problem.
+In addition, it demonstrates the asker's effort to research and understand the issue, which saves time for the person answering the question and shows a genuine interest in learning and solving the problem.

-Here are a few things you might want to get right when posting to a technical community:
+Here are some key points to keep in mind when posting to a technical community:
-- Knowing what it is you need help on
+- Clearly define the problem or question you need help with
-- Doing your own research.
-Maybe there's an article or blog post that discusses the very thing you need to know
-- Searching on the forum to see if someone else has already asked what it is you're about to ask
-- Getting a lay-of-the-land prior to posting to see how things operate
+- Conduct your research, including searching the forum for similar questions
-- Choosing the correct forum for what you're asking, and ensuring your question is on-topic
+- Choose the appropriate forum and ensure your question is on-topic
-- Using descriptive titles that indicate what the question content is about
-- Including relevant tags to your post such as the programming language, environment, or set of tools.
-Like a good title, this queues people with these skillsets towards your post
+- Use descriptive titles and relevant tags to attract the right experts to your post
-- Showing respect for others' time by putting in a little effort to your question
+- Show respect for others' time by putting effort into your question
-- Being concise and informative by carefully describing the question/bug/problem
-- Describing what you've already researched in trying to understand the problem
-- Clearly stating the steps you've taken to troubleshoot the problem
+- Be concise and informative, including details of your research and troubleshooting steps
-- Anticipating and pre-emptively answering any questions you suspect someone replying to your problem may ask
+- Anticipate and answer any potential follow-up questions
-- Giving background information on what hardware you're using or environment configurations that can help reproduce the problem
+- Provide relevant background information, such as hardware or environment configurations
-- Distilling the problem down to being as short and to the point as possible
+- Keep the problem description as brief and to the point as possible.

 ## An Example of a Good Question
 [This question on Stack Overflow is an example of how to ask a good question.](https://stackoverflow.com/questions/51176779/unit-testing-with-esp-idf)
 ```
 Title: Unit testing with ESP-IDF: